kopsis/starr-ridge-hoa/_posts/handbook/2023-01-31-management-website.markdown

 ![Screenshot of Main Page - scrolled](/assets/eunify/str_eunify_04.png)

-We haven't been very consistent about using the Announcments feature, and the new site (the one you're reading now) might make it redundant.
+We haven't been very consistent about using the Announcements feature, and the new site (the one you're reading now) might make it redundant.
 Feel free to let the Board know which site you'd rather use to see announcements.